konsulin-care/partnership-analysis/.kilocode/rules/memory-bank/context.md

 # Current Work Focus

-The project is in the initialization phase.
+The project is in the implementation phase.
 Core architecture and requirements are defined, templates and configuration files are in place.
-The config module under `src/python/config/` and the research orchestrator module under `src/python/research/` have been fully implemented.
-The focus is now on building the remaining modular components for data extraction, financial calculations, schema normalization, and PDF generation via Carbone SDK, along with integration testing and error handling.
+The config module under `src/python/config/`, research orchestrator module under `src/python/research/`, data extraction module under `src/python/extractors/`, and financial calculations module under `src/python/calculations/` have been fully implemented.
+The focus is now on building the remaining modular components for schema normalization, output formatting, PDF rendering via Carbone SDK, and orchestration layer, along with integration testing and error handling.

 # Recent Changes